timsch3/asciigotchi/README.md

 ## Possible future features

-- Sick state after not caring for too long
+- Sick state and dying after not caring for too long
-- Hatching and dying
+- Dark mode
+- Pet getting bigger the older it gets